- When should I apply?

 - possess sufficient professional experience, as demonstrated by the curriculum vitae, in the fields of Air and/or Space Law to compensate for the lack of a law degree (as determined by the Graduate Admissions Committee).

 If you are applying to our doctoral program (D.C.L.), only applicants demonstrating excellent academic ability will be considered.
 As a doctoral program applicant, you must hold both a Bachelor of Laws degree (equivalent to L3 in Europe) and a Master of Laws degree (Master 1 & 2 in Europe).
-Normally a Master of Laws with thesis is required.
-If you do not hold such a degree, you may be recommended by the Graduate Admissions Committee to one of our LL.M. programs.

 I have been notified that I have been recommended for admission by the Faculty of Law and am waiting for an answer from the Graduate and Postdoctoral Studies.
 Can I assume I’m admitted?
 Is it normal to wait for an answer from the GPS?